MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 ### Task 2.1 – Sign into the Microsoft 365 admin portal

 1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.
+You can find them under the **Resources** tab on the top right corner of your screen.

 1. Navigate to the Microsoft 365 admin center `https://admin.microsoft.com`